Cat5TV/pinecraft/README.md

 Version History
 ===============

+Pinecraft 3.3 - Minecraft 1.19 is now supported.

 Pinecraft 3.2 - Minecraft 1.18.2 is now supported.
+Khadas VIM4 SBC is now supported as an alternative to the Raspberry Pi 4.

 Pinecraft 3.1 - All applicable installers support 1.18.1.
 The Java version has been increased to 17, and the installer improved.
 Also addressed some changes in the Forge installer which broke compatibility with earlier versions of Pinecraft Installer.